joshtynjala/actionscript-3.0-developers-guide/appendixes/sql-error-detail-messages-ids-and-arguments.md

 an Adobe AIR local SQL database.
 For any given exception, the SQLError instance has a `details` property containing an English error message.
-In addition, each error message has an associated unique identifier that is available in the SQLError object’s `detailID` property.
+In addition, each error message has an associated unique identifier that is available in the SQLError object's `detailID` property.
 Using the `detailID` property, an application can identify the specific details error message.
 The application can provide alternate text for the end user in the language of his or her locale.
 The argument values in the `detailArguments` array can be substituted in the